microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 ![non-balancing cartpole](images/cartpole-nobalance.gif)

-During simulation, we need to get observatons in order to decide how to act.
+During simulation, we need to get observations in order to decide how to act.
 In fact, `step` function returns us back current observations, reward function, and the `done` flag that indicates whether it makes sense to continue the simulation or not: (code block 4)

 ```python
 env.reset()